vmatos/rosserial_tivac_tutorials/README.md

 Enumerates CDC device class on the device USB port to communicate with rosserial.
 Publishes on topic `/button_state` a custom message `rosserial_tivac_tutorials/Buttons`.

+### getparam
+For the TM4C123GXL Launchpad.
+It uses the UART on the debug USB port to communicate with rosserial.
+Gets private parameter 'my_param' on the rosserial node.
+Publishes on topic `/param` a float, with the default value is -1.0 if parameter is not found.

 ### rgb_led
 Subscriber demo for the TM4C123GXL Launchpad.
 Enumerates CDC device class on the device USB port to communicate with rosserial.